-Legacy input signals such as A20M#, IGNNE#, INIT#, SMI#, and STPCLK# use CMOS input buffers.
-All of these signals follow the same DC requirements as GTL+ signals, however the outputs are not actively driven high (during a logical 0 to 1 transition) by the processor.
+Legacy input signals (such as, A20M#, IGNNE#, INIT#, SMI#, and STPCLK#) use CMOS input buffers.
+All of these signals follow the same DC requirements as GTL+ signals; however, the outputs are not actively driven high (during a logical 0-to-1 transition) by the processor.
 These signals do not have setup or hold time specifications in relation to BCLK[1:0].

-All of the GTL+ Asynchronous signals are required to be asserted/de-asserted for at least six BCLKs for the processor to recognize the proper signal state.
+All of the GTL+ Asynchronous signals are required to be asserted/de-asserteded for at least six BCLKs for the processor to recognize the proper signal state.
+See Section 2.11 through Section 2.13 for the DC specifications for the GTL+ Asynchronous signal groups.
 See Section 6.2 for additional timing requirements for entering and leaving the low power states.